kai1987/kai1987.github.io/source/_posts/Migrate-from-Vim-to-VSCode.md

 1. Powershell and Cmder can't use the c:\Users\[YourUser]\.ssh,
 Solution: copy .ssh to c:\Users\[YourUser]\.config\

+1. Vscode snippet not working for change placeholder word. it's because the vim extension changed the behavior of backspace. so change the config for keybinding.
+"Code"->"preference"->"Keyboard shortcuts"->"extension.vim_backspce" then left client the row chose "Change when Expression", add "&& !editorHasSelection" in the end.

 ## IME
 SouGou English auto complete, when you are in Chinese mode. then use "shift + control + E" you can change to English mode with auto complete. so no worry for the vocabulary you can't spell.